 Charles Pontin and Sarah Scott

-I have been told that Charles Pontin had first married Mary Hume on 10 November 1672 at Cromhall, Gloucestershire.
+Charles Ponting had first married Mary Hume on 10 November 1672 at Cromhall, Gloucestershire.
 This was during the reign of Charles II, just 13 years after Cromwell had died and 11 years after the restoration.
 Mary died in 1673

 They had a son Charles who was baptised in Berkeley on 11 May 1679 (see below).

 Sarah, wife of Charles Pontin of Ham was buried 3 October 1691 at Berkeley.

 Charles Pontin, yeoman of Ham, died on 22 July 1706 and was buried at Berkeley.
 If he was born in 1637 he would have been 69 when he died.
 He shares a memorial stone with his grandson Thomas.
 His burial is recorded in "Calendar Of Gloucester wills provided in the Court of the Bishop of Gloucester".

 Charles left a will but this is written in Latin so I can provide no detail, but there is also an inventory.
 The inventory was approved by Ralph R Pierce, Thomas Smith and Henry Heathfield.
 There seems to be a reference to possibly Caroline Ponting, but it is not clear how she fits in.

 In his inventory, Charles' possessions are described as follows:

 - £3.0s.0d - Goods in hall